All Episodes

 It really doesn't matter what it is, folks.

-The point here is the crack up.
+The point here is the crackup.

 The point here is they know that they're going to lose their majority.

-They and their own party deserting them in droves.
+And their own party deserting them in droves.

 This has to do with immigration.

-A bunch of Democrats again read the tea leaves and they don't want to go on the record here with an immigration.
+They don't want to go on the record here with an immigration.

 So it's a trick.

-And they figured uh Republicans wouldn't have the guts to vote against it.
+And they figured Republicans wouldn't have the guts to vote against it.

-It's just it's hilarious.
+It's just, it's hilarious.

 I love this.

-I overuse that.
+I overused that.

-And now you have a truly big figure the chairman of the House Ways and Means Committee, a guy that's been there for 40 years, and they talk about he's so well liked.
+And now you have a truly big figure, the chairman of the House Ways and Means Committee, a guy that's been there for 40 years.

 The investigation's only gone on two and a half years, but he hasn't been given enough time.